IMBurbank/gatsd/README.md

 If you already have all the global packages, stop worrying about managing them.

-GatsD will work just as well for new and existing GatsbyJS sites.
+GatsD will work just as well for new and existing Gatsby sites.

 ## How To Install